mitmedialab/voltage/compare/volpy/README.md

 ```
 Then, create a conda environment, run setup_env.sh to install necessary packages, and install CaImAn locally.
 ```
-conda create -n <env_name> -c conda-forge -y python=3.7.3 conda activate <env_name>
+conda create -n <env_name> -y python=3.7.3
+conda activate <env_name>
 sh ../setup_env.sh
 pip install -e .
 ```
 The reason for running setup_env.sh instead of using CaImAn/environment.yml is because, in order for this VolPy version to work, some packages must have certain versions not specified in the environment.yml.
-For example:
-* h5py must be of version 2.x instead of 3.x.
-* If the version string of tifffile contains more than three numbers (e.g., X.Y.Z.W), CaImAn/caiman/base/timeseries.py causes an error.
+Also, in our experimental environment, it was challenging to get TensorFlow to run on GPU by installing everything from conda-forge channel, and therefore setup_env.sh installs only a few packages from conda-forge channel.

 The VolPy demo requires a certain directory structure to store data.
 This can be created by running CaImAn/caimanmanager.py according to the CaImAn installation instructions.